opendilab/DI-engine-docs/source/20_spec/config_spec.rst

 Main Specification
 ~~~~~~~~~~~~~~~~~~~~

--  For env_manager field in create_config, except for simple environments
-   cartpole, pendulum, bitflip
+-  For env_manager field in create_config, except for some simple environments such as cartpole, pendulum, bitflip
-   environment uses base, other environments normally use subprocess：
+we set it as base, for other environments, we seet env_manager as subprocess：

    .. code:: python